 Hamsters and wheels go together like dogs and long walks.
-They need to have something to run on, or they will not stay healthy for long.
+Hamsters need something to run on, or they will not stay healthy for long.
 Hamsters often suffer from obesity issues, no matter how well you feed them or how balanced their diet is.

 But why do hamsters love to run on the wheel?
-Even when they fall off over and over?
+Even when they fall off over and over again?

 There are two primary reasons for their behavior: It is ingrained into their genetics and they like it.
 It turns out that hamsters are pretty straightforward creatures!